 Business associates need to use HIPAA compliant email.
-HIPAA mandates secure handling of protected health information (PHI), and compliant email systems, with encryption and robust security measures, ensure PHI's secure transmission and storage.
+HIPAA requires the secure handling of protected health information (PHI), and compliant email systems, with encryption and robust security measures, ensure PHI's secure transmission and storage.
 These systems mitigate data breach risks, align with business associate agreements (BAAs), and play a role in regulatory compliance, safeguarding patient privacy.

 What are business associates under HIPAA?